ddegenaro/speech-processing-project/README.md

 You will be asked to provide a HuggingFace API Token in order to access gated models.
 To do this, make an account at [https://huggingface.co/](https://huggingface.co/).
 Then, head to [https://huggingface.co/settings/tokens](https://huggingface.co/settings/tokens) and create a new "Read-only" token.
 Copy and paste the entire thing in the box shown in the UI.
 Avoid sharing this token with anyone.

+You will also be asked to provide a Cerebras API Token in order to access the Cerebras API (remote models).
+To do this, make an account at [https://cloud.cerebras.ai/?utm_source=inferencedocs](https://cloud.cerebras.ai/?utm_source=inferencedocs).
+Then, head to [https://cloud.cerebras.ai/platform/](https://cloud.cerebras.ai/platform/), navigate to "API keys" on the left-hand side, and copy and paste your "Default Key" here.
+Avoid sharing this token with anyone.

 ## Model selection

 Only 6 models (3 local, 3 using free API inference providers) have been tested.
 These are accessible from the menu bar at the top of the window/screen (depending on your OS).